Communion under both kinds

-Communion under both kinds in Christianity is the reception under both "species" (i.e., both the consecrated bread and wine) of the Eucharist.
+Communion under both kinds in Catholicism is the reception under both "species" (i.e., both the consecrated bread and wine) of the Eucharist.
 Denominations of Christianity that hold to a doctrine of Communion under both kinds may believe that a Eucharist which does not include both bread and wine as elements of the religious ceremony is not valid, while others may consider the presence of both bread and wine as preferable, but not necessary, for the ceremony.
-In some traditions, grape juice may take the place of wine with alcohol content as the second element.
+In some traditions, the second element may be grape juice in place of wine containing alcohol.

-Roman Catholicism
+Catholicism

 Doctrine

 In reference to the Eucharist as a sacrifice, Communion under both kinds belongs at least to the integrity and essence, of the rite, and may not be omitted without violating the precept of Christ: "Do this in remembrance of me" (Luke 22:19).
 This is mentioned implicitly by the Council of Trent (Sess.
-XXI, c. i; XXII, c. i), and the General Instruction of the Roman Missal states that the people "should share the cup when it is permitted.
+XXI, c. i; XXII, c. i), and the Second Vatican Council emphasised that "the dogmatic principles which were laid down by the Council of Trent [remain] intact".
+The General Instruction of the Roman Missal states that the people "should share the cup when it is permitted.
 Then, Communion is a clearer sign of sharing in the sacrifice that is actually being celebrated."

 Practice

 Catholicism teaches that Christ is sacramentally (and equally) present under each species, and therefore if a person receives only one species, Christ is fully present and nothing is lacking.

 In the Early Church, Communion was ordinarily administered and received under both kinds.
-That such was the practice mentioned by Paul in I Corinthians 11:28.
-But side by side in the Early Church there existed the custom of communicating in certain cases under one kind alone e.g. when people took home some of the Eucharist after Sunday worship and communicated during the week and also when the Eucharist was brought to the sick.
+That such was the practice is mentioned by Paul in I Corinthians 11:28.
+But side by side in the Early Church there existed the custom of communicating in certain cases under one kind alone: for example, when people took home some of the Eucharist after Sunday worship and communicated during the week, or when the Eucharist was brought to the sick.

 By the Middle Ages, the Church had become, like most of European society, increasingly hierarchical.
-There was much stress on being holy when receiving Communion, and a greatly heightened appreciation of the sufferings of Christ.
-This meant that all who approached the altar were to be as pure as possible, and inevitably led to the exclusion of the laity from administering the Eucharist, reserving the practice to the clergy.
-It is difficult to say when the practice of offering the chalice to the people stopped, but it may be presumed that this was part of the way in which Church authorities sought to prevent anything disrespectful happening to the Eucharist; it was also, by this time, that Communion was given only on the tongue.
+There was much stress on being holy when receiving Communion, and a greatly heightened appreciation of the holiness of the sacramental elements (bread and wine).
+This meant that all who approached the altar were to be as pure as possible, and inevitably led to the exclusion of the laity from receiving the Eucharist under both kinds, reserving the practice to the clergy.
+It is difficult to say when the practice of offering the chalice to the people stopped, but it seems to have been part of the way in which Church authorities sought to prevent anything disrespectful happening to the Eucharist; it was also, by this time, that the host (the Communion bread) was given only on the tongue.
+It is generally thought by historians that the practice of offering Communion to the laity under one species alone began during the 12th or 13th century, and had become a common Church practice by the 14th century.